 Last month I told you that you can purchase Halal souvenirs at Haneda Airport, and this month I would like to introduce a souvenir sales area at Narita Airport.
-It is called ANA FESTA, and is located on the fourth floor departures area in the terminal 2 building.
-Why don’t you check in and drop by there before proceeding to immigration.
+It is called ANA FESTA, and is located on the fourth-floor departures area in the terminal 2 building.
+Why don’t you check-in and drop by there before proceeding to immigration?

 After checking in on the third floor in the terminal 2 building, take this escalator to the fourth floor.
 On your left is the “Tentei”, the Halal tempura restaurant I introduced in an earlier column.
 You can find “ANA FESTA” on your right.

-You will see Books Sanseido bookstore when you reach the fourth floor via the escalator.
+You will see the Books Sanseido bookstore when you reach the fourth floor via the escalator.
 ANA FESTA is just a little further ahead.

 At ANA FESTA you will see a wide lineup of souvenirs for sale.
 Tokyo Banana probably stands out the most, it seems to be very popular with foreign tourists.
-However, it is not Halal product.
+However, it is not a Halal product.
 Now, let’s have a look inside the store.

-*Tokyo Banana is not Halal product.
+Tokyo Banana is not a Halal product.